 “Ten years ago, most executives were sponsored either fully or partially by their employers.
 They entered the program wanting to stay with their companies and to accelerate their careers there.
 Today most executives see the Executive MBA as a transformational activity.
 We have more and more willing to use their own finances to take the program because they may want to change their function or develop their own product and company.”

-A central feature of the HEC Paris Executive MBA is the international makeup of the cohorts who are taught by a group of international faculty.
-In fact, well over half of the program’s 30 professors come from outside France to teach an incredible diverse group of students who bring their cultures and experiences to class.
-“We have candidates from the U.K., Italy, Germany, Brazil, Mexico, Japan, and of course France, We see more and more participants coming from outside of Europe, including Africa, Asia and the Middle East.
+A central feature of the HEC Paris Executive MBA is the international makeup of the cohorts who are taught by a group of international faculties.
+Well over half of the program’s 30 professors come from outside France to teach an incredibly diverse group of students who bring their cultures and experiences to class.
+“We have candidates from the U.K., Italy, Germany, Brazil, Mexico, Japan, and of course France.
+We see more and more participants coming from outside of Europe, including Africa, Asia and the Middle East.
 About 5% comes from North America and 10% from Asia.”

 EMBA students at HEC Paris average in their late 30s.
 Yet, says Masini, “We saw a much higher number of participants who are younger, let’s say in their mid-30s, who could do a full-time MBA but because of their professional obligations don’t want to take the risk of interrupting their careers.
 There is a very clear trend in the market.”

 The pandemic has brought a new urgency to offer more of the program online.
-Already, roughly 12% of the program is delivered via distance learning solutions.
+A small portion of the program is delivered via distance learning solutions.
 “The possibility of putting in place a pedagogical model that guarantees continuity regardless of your presence allows people to start online and come in person later,” believes Masini.
 “I think this is going to be the new norm.
 For a number of professional reasons, some candidates might find that they cannot travel.
-Two years ago, we would give you the flexibility to take that track with the next group.
-Now we have the technology so you can take it online.
+We have always offered candidates the flexibility of taking that track with the next group.
+Now, we can also offer alternatives given that we have the technology so you can take it online.
 The EMBA remains a program where face-to-face interaction is absolutely important.
 Our participants want that.
-So it is valuable to offer a little more flexibility.”
+So, it is valuable to offer a little more flexibility.”